Nashoba Brook Pencil Factory Site: 19th century Concord-based pencil industry

 The American pencil industry started in Concord in the 19th century.
 In 1812, William Munroe, a Concord-based cabinet maker, became the first American to successfully manufacture and sell wood-encased pencils.
 Munroe's main competitor later became the Thoreau family pencil business in Concord, run by John Thoreau, father of Henry David Thoreau.
 John Thoreau's brother-in-law, Charles Dunbar, discovered a deposit of graphite in Bristol, New Hampshire, in 1821.
 In 1823, Dunbar asked John Thoreau to join him in manufacturing pencils from this graphite.
 Later, Dunbar left the firm, and it acquired the name John Thoreau & Company.
 Henry David Thoreau worked at his family's factory for most of his adult life.

 Ebenezer Wood

 The founder of the factory at this site was Ebenezer Wood (1792–1880).
 Wood brought several innovations to pencil manufacturing, such as the use of the circular saw and octagonal and hexagonal forms for wood pencil casings.
 The hexagonal form has since become common for pencils.

 Ebenezer Wood was, like Munroe, a cabinet maker.
 It was perhaps this commonality that brought them together when Munroe hired Wood to help operate his two-man saw for cutting the pencil casings.
 Eventually, Wood brought additional machinery and automation into Munroe's factory.

-Wood then started his own mill for grounding plumbago for the graphite used in pencils.
+Wood then started his own mill for grinding plumbago for the graphite used in pencils.
 Initially, Munroe was one of his customers.
 However, by the 1830s, he sold plumbago exclusively to the Thoreau company, a business relation that lasted many years.
 Henry David Thoreau supposedly purchased his sketch pencils from Wood's factory.